 I’m so appreciative of the fact that my husband Steve puts up with (much of) my quirkiness.
-Last night he came home late from work.
+A while ago he came home late from an event.
 He went to get to bed and put one of the pillows from the bed onto the floor.
 Nope!
 I don’t like that.
 As far as I’m concerned pillows don’t belong on the floor.
 I reminded him of my “no pillows on the floor rule.”
 Steve said, “but I wasn’t going to walk on it.”
 I said, “I know, but we walk on the floor and I don’t like pillows to pick up whatever may be on it.”
 He graciously picked it up and put it on the chair, even though he disagreed.
 Thank you, Steve.

 Also, I don’t like for us to leave the house until it is completely clean.
 I don’t like to come home to a messy house.
 It feels great to come home to everything nice and neat.
 But sometimes this can cause problems when we’re in a hurry, rushing from one appointment to the next with a quick change in between.
-Even so, it’s important to me.
-Knowing this, Steve has makes a real effort in doing his part in making sure that everything is left in order.
-I do my part; we both work together on this.
+Even so, it’s important to me (because of my growing up years).
+Knowing this, Steve has makes an effort to make sure that everything is left in order.
+I do my part and he does his so we work together on this.
 It means a lot to me that Steve will do this.
 It’s quirkiness, yes, I admit it, but it’s also important to me.

 Quirkiness Goes Both Ways